mritunjai-prog/DocentDesk-Museum-Chatbot/README.md

 }

 // ✅ DO: Use optional chaining
 const userName = user?.name ??
-'Guest';
+"Guest";

 // ✅ DO: Use early returns
 function UserProfile({ user }: UserProfileProps) {